mfeffer/ImageClassROS/README.md

 First, clone the repo and place the contents in your `catkin` workspace.
 Then, run `catkin_make` to prepare the package to be used.

+Additionally, download a model from [this Drive folder](https://drive.google.com/drive/folders/1hmrUoPmDxhI37l57LdAsowS8hapfM1wN?usp=sharing).
+We recommend starting with `gc_more_random.h5`, and change the path to the model in `scripts/api.py`

 ## Usage

 ###Initialization

-After those two setup steps, run each of the following commands in different processes or terminal windows:
+After the setup steps, run each of the following commands in different processes or terminal windows:

 Run `roscore` on remote computer (running ROS):